Han Gi-chan

 Han Gi-chan (born September 6, 1998) is a South Korean actor under Fantagio.
-He is best known for starring in the BL drama Where Your Eyes Linger (2020) and the film The Wedding Banquet (2025).
+He is best known for starring in the BL drama Where Your Eyes Linger (2020) and film The Wedding Banquet (2025).

 Early life

-Han was born on September 6, 1998, in South Korea.
-At his mother's insistence, Han learned English by watching American children's TV shows.
-He watched Sesame Street and The Magic School Bus.
+Han was born on September 6, 1998, in Seoul, South Korea.
+At his mother's insistence, he learned English by watching American children's TV shows, including Sesame Street and The Magic School Bus.